yvesguillo/crawlect/README.md

 ## 🚀 Use cases

 - 🔍 Quickly understand an unfamiliar codebase
-- 📄 Auto-document your own projects
+- 📄 Auto-document your projects
-- 💬 Share code context with collaborators (or ChatGPT!)
+- 💬 Share code context with collaborators (or *LLM*!)
 - 🔐 Safely include `.env` files without leaking sensitive values

 ✨ ***Think of Crawlect as your markdown-minion — obedient, efficient, and allergic to messy folders.***

 ## 📘 Crawlect – User Guide
-Welcome to **Crawlect**, the tool that turns your project folder into a beautifully structured Markdown digest — effortlessly.
+**Crawlect**, the tool that turns your project folder into a beautifully structured Markdown digest — effortlessly.

 ## 🔧 Installation
 Crawlect currently runs as a standalone module.
 To use it, simply clone the repo or copy the files: